Long, long ago, we had a lot of beautiful days in Ashikaga City, Tochigi, Japan.

 It is torture.
 I shed tears.

 When I go to see the doctor because I have a tummy ache, his saying becomes "He-e-avier," and the nurse gives me an enema and asks me to endure it if I would like to make it out.
-I'm sick and I do so.
+I do so.

 The pharmacy is located by the entrance hall, and medicines are given out of the small window when you pay the medical fee on your way out.
 Whenever I had a cold, I was given both a medicine and a powder to take.
 The medicine tasted like cola and was tastier than the powder packaged in a white paper folded like origami.

-When I was out of school with a cold and in bed, I was able to eat bananas and grated apples.
-This was a special thing.
-Especially bananas, which my father was afraid of, we could rarely eat.
+When I am out of school with a cold and in bed, I could have bananas and grated apples.
+These are special.
+Bananas, which my father is afraid of, we can rarely eat.

 At one time, Takachan developed a fever and his face turned bright red.
 My father called Dr. Aoyama and asked him to make a house call.
 The doctor gladly complied and came to us with his examination bag.
 Perhaps it was because he had just left his castle to make a house call at a merchant's house, I noticed neither his Edo accent nor his frightening postures.